 AppFolio, Inc. is offering 6,200,000 shares of its Class A common stock.
 This is our initial public offering, and no public market currently exists for our shares.
-The initial public offering price is \$12.00 per share.
+We anticipate that the initial public offering price will be between \$12.00 and \$14.00 per share.